 Please make sure you complete all required documents well in advance of your scheduled registration time to allow time for review and processing.

-- I was informed that I am not eligible for federal financial aid for fall 2020 because
+- I was informed that I am not eligible for federal financial aid for spring 2021 because

 I am not meeting Satisfactory Academic Progress (SAP).
-Can I still appeal?Fall 2020 SAP appeal forms were due August 17, 2020.
-While we will make an effort to review an appeal form that has been submitted past this deadline, at this point there is no guarantee that a SAP appeal can be reviewed before the fall term has ended.
-Fall 2020 SAP appeals will NOT be accepted after November 24, 2020.
+Can I still appeal?Spring 2021 SAP appeal forms were due February 5, 2021.
+While we will make an effort to review an appeal form that has been submitted past this deadline, at this point there is no guarantee that a SAP appeal can be reviewed before the spring term has ended.

-- When can I request a book voucher for winter session classes and spring 2021 classes?
+- When can I request a book voucher for winter session classes and fall 2021 classes?

 We do not offer book vouchers for winter or summer terms.

-The spring 2021 book voucher request form will become available in mid-late December.
+The fall 2021 book voucher request form will become available in mid-late August.
 You will receive an email to your ESU email address around this time, so please keep an eye out.
 Book vouchers will only be issued to students who have enough financial aid to cover their bill owed, plus the amount of the book voucher

-- When will spring 2021 financial aid disburse and when will I receive a refund of financial
+- When will fall 2021 financial aid disburse and when will I receive a refund of financial

-If all financial aid requirements have been satisfied, your spring 2021 federal and institutional financial aid will disburse January 28, 2020.
+If all financial aid requirements have been satisfied, your fall 2021 federal and institutional financial aid will disburse September 9, 2021.

-- When will my spring 2021 PA State Grant disburse?Due to the certification process that takes place, we must wait until after add/drop and after enrollment is confirmed.
-This process will occur around the end of February/early March 2021.
+- When will my fall 2021 PA State Grant disburse?Due to the certification process that takes place, we must wait until after add/drop and after enrollment is confirmed.
+This process will occur around the end of end of September 2021.